inspirehep/rest-api-doc/README.md

 ## API Overview

-The API tends to be RESTFUL and returns results in JSON by default.
+The API tends to be RESTful and returns results in JSON by default.
 This means for example that it will return a 404 HTTP status code if a record can't be found.

 In general, any page you get through the website has a corresponding representation in the API obtained by prefixing its URL with `/api/`.